 As a Tech, Marissa loves getting to work hands-on with local pets, and she’s especially fond of placing IV lines and performing blood draws.
 Her favorite part of every shift, though, is getting to meet new pet owners and their animal friends.

 When she’s not at work, Marissa can usually be found training her dog, kayaking on the river, or riding four-wheelers.
-She shares her life with several pets: Ramona, a Border Collie/Australian Shepherd mix who knows many commands and tricks; an aging Jack Russell terrier named Jackie; a goat named Lily who was a former 4-H project; and a Paso Fino trail horse named Whisper.
+She shares her life with her husband and several pets: Ramona, a Border Collie/Australian Shepherd Mix who knows many commands and tricks, Mako, a mischievous Aussie Mix, and two kitties — companions since vet tech school – Mila and Mavis.
+Mavis is spicy at the vet.

 For Chris, veterinary medicine is a family affair—Dr. Shields is her uncle.
 She grew up coming to Brookville Veterinary Hospital, and it simply made sense to join the clinic team when the time came for a new opportunity.
 She’s a Customer Service Representative, but her job description goes far beyond that.
 Chris likes to say that if it relates to pet owners in any way, she’s involved in it!

 Chris is a native of Summerville, Pennsylvania, where Dr. Shields and his family lived only a corn field or two away.
 She earned her degree in elementary education in 1992, and was a stay-at-home mother for many years before rejoining the workforce.
 In 2013, she decided to pursue something she had always loved: animal care.
 That’s when Chris joined the Brookville Veterinary Hospital family!
 Her favorite part of her job is interacting one-on-one with the pet owners of the area and getting to meet their loveable animal companions.